Top 5 Solar Panel Myths

 Myth #4: Solar panels are too expensive for an average house owner.

-Fact: thanks to government incentives, solar panels have a short payback period and give you huge savings on monthly bills and regular profits from the Feed in Tariff.
-This tariff is ending in 2019 because they have gotten increasingly affordable without the need for subsidies.
-However, if you act fact enough, you could still qualify for the FIT scheme and benefit from payments over the next 20 years.
+Fact: thanks to government incentives, solar panels have a short payback period and can give huge savings on monthly bills and regular profits from the Feed in Tariff.
+This tariff, however, has ended in March 2019 because solar panels became increasingly affordable without the need for subsidies.
+However, those accepted for the FiT scheme will continue to benefit from payments over the next 20 years.

 Myth #5: I should wait to invest in solar, because it will become more efficient in the near future.